auth0/webtask-editor-templates/README.md

 # Webtask Editor Templates

-Here you will find the entire list of templates that use can use from `Webtask Editor`.
+Here you will find the entire list of templates that you can use from `Webtask Editor`.

 ## Templates